-The car park site is located to the rear of existing mix use buildings with the benefit of two access driveways.
-One is located off Uxbridge Road and is currently used by the current car parking users of the site as well as vehicles and pedestrians visiting the rear commercial auto garage and Job Centre.
+The car park is located to the rear of existing mix use buildings with the benefit of two access driveways.

+One located off Uxbridge Road and used by current car parking users as well as vehicles and pedestrians visiting the rear commercial auto garage and Job Centre.
 As such this is an established shared access drive.